SharedStake/SIPs/SIPS/sip-3.md

 - [Example Adaptor model ↗](https://github.com/ConcourseOpen/DeFi-Pulse-Adapters)

 ### Dashboard:
-- Dashboard allows users to see their Eth2 staking profits with important parameters taken from Barbecue.js .
+- Dashboard allows users to see their Eth2 staking profits with important parameters taken from Barbecue.js.
 Users can also keep track of the overall statistics of the Protocol.
 - Currently Dashboard is under construction and planned to be active on April-May 2021.

 ### Proof of Participation:
 - Off-chain profit sharing comes with a problem when you support various defi protocols: you don't know who invested the vEth2 stored in the contracts, pools, geysers...
-We use SGT to decide who is coming from SharedStake and who to distribute the Eth2 staking profits.
+We use SGT to decide who is coming from SharedStake and who to distribute the Eth2 staking profits allocated to the contract.
 - While vEth2 amount is a part of the calculations, SGT amount doesn't affect the received profits.
-- Since using an unstable token as a POP can result in unstability of overall protocol structure, and this issue is not active while the marketcap of vEth2 is too small to use in decentralized finance; **It is proposed to activate the POP mechanism after surpassing the 1000 validator in total.**
+- Since using an unstable token as a POP can result in unstability of overall protocol structure, and this issue is not active while the marketcap of vEth2 is too small to be used in decentralized finance; **It is proposed to activate the POP mechanism after surpassing the 1000 validator in total.**
 - Pop structure contains a min-pop, max-pop and threshold for everyblock.

 ## Configurable Values